dilip1812/dilip1812.github.io/README.md

-# social_network
+# social_network_site_using_python_and_django

-social network app built with python and django including user authentications, permissions, admin and more...
+Social network app built with python and djang0.
+User login and user registration authenticate.
+Enter User Profile.
+user can add post.